kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_AppLifecycle.md

 if (!success) { /* handle the error condition */ }
 ```

-* **Special considerations for video media**. if current item is displaying video, playback of the Player is automatically paused when the app is sent to the background. to prevent this pause we need to set the player of an AVPlayerLayer to nil.
+>Note: Special considerations for video media - if the current item is displaying video, playback of the player is automatically paused when the application is sent to the background.
+To prevent this pause from occurring, you'll need to set the player of an AVPlayerLayer to *nil*.

 >swift